 - When we are faced with poison or weapons (anything perceived as unfavourable to body, mind, etc), that leads to sorrow.

 - But that is because

-- we are confusing the Soul with the body - if we understood that the weapon can only affect the body, we will not feel any sorrow.
+- we are confusing the soul with the body - if we understand that the weapon can only affect the body, we will not feel any sorrow.